TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 At this point, you need to choose the audience you want to target with your campaign.
 TikTok allows you to create both Custom Audience and Lookalike Audience.

-Using TikTok ads targeting, you can target your audience using their demographic and device options to help you narrow them down.
-This includes age, gender, interest, operating system, location, language, behavior, device price, and mobile carrier.
+Using TikTok ad targeting, you can target your audience based on their demographics and device preferences to narrow down your audience segment.
+This includes age, gender, interest, operating system, location, language, behavior, device price tier, and mobile carrier.

 The most interesting part is that you can integrate TikTok custom audiences with different tools through LeadsBridge to automate the entire data management process.